Abdoulaye Djimdé: Research career

-Djimdé helped to establish the Worldwide Antimalarial Resistance Network and served on the advisory board.
-In 2012 he was appointed associate professor of Parasitology and Microbiology and the University of Bamako.
-He is Director of Developing Excellence in Leadership and Genetics Training for Malaria Elimination in sub-Saharan Africa (DELGEME).
+In 2016, he became the Director of Developing Excellence in Leadership and Genetics Training for Malaria Elimination in sub-Saharan Africa (DELGEME).
 DELGEME trains graduates, postdocs and fellows in bioinformatics and genomics of malaria.
 He coordinates clinical trials for antimalarials in Western Africa.
-He led the trail of pyramax, which he showed could be used to treat multiple episodes of malaria.
+He led the trail of Pyramax, which he showed could be used to treat multiple episodes of malaria.